mlauss2/sandec/README.md

 # What does not work:
 - Mortimer and the Riddles of the Medallion
   - Most videos play, but issues with transparency and objects with only half width/height.
-- Audio
-  - SAUD/PSAD-based audio issues remaining:
-    - no support for fading and stream ducking yet:
-      The various game engines support fading in/out of a stream, distinguish between Background Music/SFX/Speech and apply attenuation to other stream types when speech is playing.
-    - RA1 player speech is both genders simultaneously: the game engine filtered them using the SKIP chunks, which are not implemented (yet).

 # Build:
 - Have SDL3